tomjp90/Web-Design-Challenge/README.md

 # Web Design - Web Visualization Dashboard (Latitude)
 The assignment aims is to create a dashboard website using visualisations created in a past assignment.
-Specifically, weather data and it's latitude are summarised.
+Specifically, city weather data and it's latitude analysis are summarised.
 Open-source Bootstrap in the CSS framework was utilised to create a responsive pages of visualistations and corresponding analysis.
 Link to site:

 ## Link to site
 https://tomjp90.github.io/web-design-challenge/index.html